All the Way (2016 film): Production

 On July 16, 2014, it was announced that HBO Films had acquired the rights to the play All the Way with Robert Schenkkan writing the adaptation and Bryan Cranston reprising his role as Lyndon B. Johnson.
 Schenkkan and producer Steven Spielberg agreed that the adaptation would differ significantly from the play.
 Schenkkan says, "When Steven, Bryan Cranston and I brought this to HBO, what I said at the time was, 'Look, I have no interest in just shooting the play.
 What I want to do is a complete cinematic reimagining of this story.'
 Everybody was on board for that.
 It's obviously recognizably the same story with many – but not all – of the same characters.
 I took a really hard look at how I could best tell this story on screen now that I had all the things that cinema brings that I did not have in my toolkit when I was working on stage."

 On March 7, 2015, it was announced that Jay Roach would direct the film.
 On June 30, 2015, Anthony Mackie was cast as Martin Luther King Jr. On July 2, 2015, Melissa Leo was cast as Lady Bird Johnson.
 On July 8, 2015, Stephen Root and Marque Richardson were cast as J. Edgar Hoover and Bob Moses, respectively.
 On July 23, 2015, Bradley Whitford was cast as Hubert Humphrey.
 On July 23, 2015, Aisha Hinds, Spencer Garrett, Todd Weeks, and Mo McRae were cast as Fannie Lou Hamer, Walter Reuther, Walter Jenkins, and Stokely Carmichael, respectively.
 On July 28, 2015, Frank Langella was cast as Richard Russell Jr. On September 18, 2015, Bruce Nozick was cast as Stanley Levison.
 On September 29, 2015, Ned Van Zandt was cast as J. William Fulbright.

-Filming began on August 13, 2015, and took place in Los Angeles.
+Principal photography began on August 13, 2015, and took place in Los Angeles.

 Reception

+Critical response

-All the Way received positive reviews from critics.
-The review aggregator website Rotten Tomatoes gave the film an approval rating of 87%, based on 46 reviews, with an average rating of 7.9/10.
+The review aggregator website Rotten Tomatoes gave the film an approval rating of 85%, based on 47 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads, "Anchored by Bryan Cranston's phenomenal performance as LBJ, All the Way is an engrossing portrayal of a complicated man during a pivotal moment in US history."
 On Metacritic the film has a score of 78 out of 100, based on 27 critics, indicating "generally favorable" reviews.

+Viewership

 All the Way drew approximately 1.11 million total viewers and a 0.2 rating among adults 18–49, making it the second most watched (at the time it aired) HBO original movie behind 2015's Bessie.